roman-milk/roman-milk.github.io/yoga.md

+===

- ****** Yoga Ch.
-02 ****** byStoryTeller07© Lorain let out a long breath in relief on hearing the front door slam shut.
+Lorain let out a long breath in relief on hearing the front door slam shut.
 The noise of a bunch of lads enjoying themselves receded leaving the apartment quiet and empty.
 She was still trapped in the uncomfortable yoga position but at least the threat from a bunch of young men finding her helpless and naked had tumbled out of the apartment.

  It was the first time she had managed this yoga position, a front bend, and had disastrously rolled back trapping her body in this indelicate position.
 Her legs became clamped behind her head with her arms twisted around them leaving her trapped displaying everything.
 When Peter's friends arrived unexpectedly he quickly hid her out of the way behind the sofa, trapping her limbs tighter still.
 Feeling them stiffen she knew it was now entirely up to Peter to free her.